AlexanderPuckhaber/transitland-processing-animation/README.md

+# Fork: this fork exists because transit.land api v1 was depracated, and I'm trying to get it to work with v2

+Unfortunately, the "ScheduleStopPair" information... where the transit vehicles are at specific points in time... was deprecated.

+transit.land says here: https://www.transit.land/news/2019/10/17/tlv2.html#gradual-deprecation-of-tlv1
+> The ScheduleStopPair data model is the most expensive part of Tlv1 to run and maintain.

 # Visualizing scheduled transit frequency

 *TransitFlow* uses Mapzen's [Transitland API](https://transit.land/) to download transit schedule data and [Processing](https://processing.org/) with [Unfolding Maps](http://unfoldingmaps.org/) to animate scheduled transit frequency.